lambdablocks/lambdablocks/README.md

 Windows.
 Be sure to report installation failures/successes on different systems!

+### Getting λ-blocks

+At the moment, the best way to get λ-blocks locally is to clone this repository.
+After installing the dependencies, everything should work out of the box.

 ### Running tests

 * Be sure to have all dependencies installed, system-wide or in a